-- reviewing existing employees' remuneration packages for tax and NIC efficiency - planning flexible and tax efficient remuneration packages for key employees within your organisation - · advising on systems for reimbursing expenses and checking procedures - help on applying for bespoke scale rates - providing advice and assistance with the completion of your PAYE returns - negotiating with HMRC if disagreements arise and in reaching settlements.
+- reviewing existing employees' remuneration packages for tax and NIC efficiency - planning flexible and tax efficient remuneration packages for key employees within your organisation - · advising on systems for reimbursing expenses and checking procedures - · help on applying for bespoke scale rates - providing advice and assistance with the completion of your PAYE returns - negotiating with HMRC if disagreements arise and in reaching settlements.

-For information of users: This material is published for the information of clents: It provides only an overview of the regulations in force at the date of publication, and no action should be taken without consulting the detailed legislation or seeking professional advice.
-Therefore no responsibility for loss
+For information of users: This material is published for the information of clients.
+It provides only an overview of the regulations in force at the date of publication, and no action should be taken without consulting the detailed legislation or seeking professional advice.
+Therefore no responsibility for loss occasioned by any person acting or refraining from action as a result of the material can be accepted by the authors or the firm.

-Email: marketing@ensors.co.uk Web: www.ensors.co.uk
+Web: www.ensors.co.uk